RobotX-Workshops/ros2-rotary-encoder-odometry/README.md

 # ROS2 Rotary Encoder Odometry

-A project used for taking raw rotary encoder values and mapping it to 1d odometry
+A project used for taking raw rotary encoder values and mapping it to 1d odometry.

 ## Including as a Subrepository (Subrepo)